EstefhanyMoreno/Market_Scanner/README.md

 # Market_Scanner
-App that sends signals of buying or selling stocks for day trading (real time analytics)
+App that sends signals of buying or selling stocks for day trading (real time analytics for day trading)